rarocompany/elsolardelola/wp-content/plugins/click-to-chat-for-whatsapp/readme.txt

 After Activate the plugin, add WhatsApp Number at plugin settings.

 == Changelog ==

+= 3.9.7 =
+* New: opt-in - user consent before initiate the chat
+* Enchantment: Greetings Text Editor, can add background color to text.

 = 3.9.6 =
 * Enchantment: click to chat admin page for WooCommerce